QuestioWo/QuestioWo.github.io/README.md

 # Hi, I'm Jim - aka [QuestioWo][website] 👋

 ## I'm a Student and Developer!
-- 🔭 I’m currently working on an [in browser IDE for Sigma16][sigma17], a research language, and on [software for a driverless racing car][ugracing]!
+- 🔭 I’m currently working on a [fractal renderer that uses GPU computing][buddhabrot], and on [software for a driverless racing car][ugracing]!
-- 🌱 I’m currently learning about machine learning AIs!
+- 🌱 I’m currently learning about GPU computing and fixed point arithmetic!
-- 🥅 2020 Goals: Survive second year of university hahah
+- 🥅 2021 Goals: Learn about new technologies and stay fit
 - ⚡ Fun fact: I've broken my arm on a hammock!

 ## Projects :